osamaalmughanni/Kumiko/Kumiko/docs.md

 # What is Kumiko?
 Kumiko is similar to the traditional Dynamo Player, as it enables you to execute your Dynamo scripts within Revit files.
-However, it goes beyond standard functionalities by offering enhanced portability, collaboration based on Git, and seamless script sharing among team members.
+However, it goes beyond standard functionalities by offering enhanced portability, Git-based collaboration, and seamless script sharing among team members.

 ## Requirements
 The app is designed for Windows-based computers and is distributed as a single executable (exe) file.
 Here are the key requirements: